-Companies are facing unprecedented change in today’s digital era.
-Innovation is a must to stay ahead of emerging, more agile competitors.
-Leveraging technology and data may be at the top of your strategy list to drive customer value, in addition, fundamental shifts in the workforce are forcing organizations to undergo radical restructuring regarding business models and operations.
+As you face unprecedented change in today’s digital era, innovation is a must to stay ahead of emerging, more agile competitors.
+Leveraging technology and data may be at the top of your strategy list to drive customer value, in addition, fundamental shifts in the workplace are forcing organizations to undergo radical restructuring regarding business models and operations.
 These influences are driving digital transformation faster than ever, with 69% of Boards of Directors accelerating their digital business initiatives in response to the COVID-19 pandemic disruptions.

 Defining Digital Transformation